Information Framework

-Information FrameWork (IFW) is an enterprise architecture framework, populated with a comprehensive set of banking-specific business models.
+Information Framework (IFW) is an enterprise architecture framework, populated with a comprehensive set of banking-specific business models.
 It was developed as an alternative to the Zachman Framework by Roger Evernden.

 The banking specific business models are an extension to the Component Business Model.

 Overview

-The IFW business models describe the business of the bank and are an efficient communication bridge between business and technology communities.
-They are designed to be readily accessible to business users and focus on industry issues in areas such as Customer Insight, Multi-Channel Transformation, Core Systems and Risk & Compliance.
+The IFW business models describe the business of the bank and can be considered as an efficient communication bridge between business and technology communities.
+They are designed to be readily accessible to business users and focus on industry issues in areas such as Customer Insight, Multi-Channel Transformation, Core Systems, and Risk & Compliance.